mdmtk/docs/edge/source/guide/csp/wifi.md

 The Wi-Fi feature allows you to manage your devices Wi-Fi settings as well as manage the network profiles to be used for connecting and remembering networks.

+>Notes:

->Note: In order for settings to be applied, Wi-Fi must be enabled.
-If you do not specify WiFi Enable in the profile you will get an error when attempting to apply other settings if the device's Wi-Fi is not already enabled.
+>In order for settings to be applied, Wi-Fi must be turned on.
+If you do not specify WiFi Enable in the profile you will get an error when attempting to apply certain settings if the device's Wi-Fi is not already turned on.

+>In other CSPs, the terms "enable" and "disable" refer to whether or not the user will be allowed to turn the device on or off at all.
+However, in this CSP, "enable" and "disable" are equivalent to "turn on" and "turn off".

 ### Main Functionality